If a spouse or family member dies, who can bring the wrongful death lawsuit against the at fault party? and how soon must we file the case?

 - Children of deceased;

 - Brothers and sisters of deceased;

 - If none of the above exist or pursue, then a Plaintiff appointed by the court

 Only one action may be brought, so if there are multiple people in any one class that pursues a death case, then their cases must be brought together as one case.

 In Illinois the relatives that can file a wrongful death suit is controlled by 740 ILCS 180 “Wrongful Death Act”

 The Illinois statute requires that the court appoint a personal representative of the estate of the decedent or a representative to bring the death action.
 The court determines the amount of the settlement or judgment distributed to the spouse or next of kin based on financial dependence on the decedent.
 Therefore, in Illinois a representative is appointed to be named in the lawsuit, however, the court must approve the settlement or judgment distribution to the various next of kin.
 The factors will include age, degree of relation, and amount dependent on the decedent, and any other special considerations.

 In Missouri the statute of limitations is typically 3 years from the date of the death.
-Additionally, this 3 year statute trumps the Missouri medical malpractice statute of limitations of 2 years from the act of negligence.
-So if a relative dies as the result of medical in Missouri, the family has 3 years to file a wrongful death lawsuit.
-If medical malpractice does not result in death, then the statute of limitations is only 2 years.
+Additionally, this 3 year statute trumps the Missouri medical malpractice statute of limitations time of 2 years from the act of negligence.
+So if a relative dies as the result of medical malpractice in the state of Missouri, the family has 3 years to file a wrongful death lawsuit.
+If medical malpractice does not result in death, then the statute of limitations Missouri is only 2 years.

 In Illinois the statute of limitations is 2 years form the date of death.
 This is the same length of time for medical malpractice claims as well.
 Therefore, a medical mistake case in Illinois must be filed within 2 years regardless if it results in death or not.